 What Is The Study And Research Of Infectious Diseases Called?

 Although the term is not commonly used, Infectiology is the term used to describe this health care specialty and it's definition includes the study and clinical treatment of infectious diseases.
+A medical educator that teaches infectious disease medicine can be referred to as an Infectiologist.

 |What is a Pathologist||What is Brain Fog||DO vs MD|